top of page

 @ APT Basilicata

-Basilicata isn’t only about mountains and villages—it also has a short but striking coastline on the Ionian Sea.
+Basilicata isn’t only about mountains and villages; it also has a short but striking coastline on the Ionian Sea.
 From Metaponto to Nova Siri, visitors can enjoy wide sandy beaches bordered by fragrant pine forests.
-The area blends relaxation with heritage, as ancient Greek ruins like the Tavole Palatine and the National Archaeological Museum of Metaponto add cultural depth to sunny seaside days.
+The area blends relaxation with heritage, as ancient Greek ruins, such as the Tavole Palatine and the National Archaeological Museum of Metaponto, add cultural depth to sunny seaside days.

 Pollino National Park: Wild Trails and Alpine Air